espruino/BangleApps/apps/game1024/README.md

  - Button **U**: Undo the last move.
 There are currently a maximum of 9 undo levels.
 The level is indicated with a small number in the lower righthand corner of the Undo button
     - You can set the maximum undo level in the Apps settings menu.

  - Button **R**: Reset the game.
-The Higscore will be remembered.
+The Highscore will be remembered.
 You will be prompted first.
     - The highscore value can be reset in the Apps settings menu.

     Apps setting: ![Screenshot of the apps settings menu](./game1024_sc_dump_app_settings.png)